This section lists the rules and regulations and the process for the grade Placement Test at ITA.

 1. What is a Placement Test?

-1. A placement test is designed to assess the student’s skill level as specified in the Skill Set for Grade Placement document and helps ITA to determine the appropriate grade level for the student.
+1. A placement test is designed to assess the student’s skill level as specified in the Skill Set document and helps ITA to determine the appropriate grade level for the student.

 2. The test has two sections: Written and Oral.
 The students are expected to demonstrate their skill in BOTH sections.